 The family felt that the patient “perked up and became less lethargic” within a few hours of beginning the infusion.

-After placing the catheter, I began a continuous infusion of water at 60 ml/hr.
-The patient tolerated the placement of the catheter and fluid infusion without difficulty.
-The family felt that the patient “perked up and became less lethargic” within a few hours of beginning the infusion.
 They were extremely thankful that they were able to safely and comfortably provide hydration to their loved one in her own home, stating they were grateful there was “such a simple answer to our biggest concern.”

 As a result of the effective intervention, the family was able to follow their religious beliefs while respecting their mother’s wishes to pass peacefully in her home, surrounded by loved ones.